Escalation Trap

 Structural Cause: Relative Goals

-The trap has a precise structural signature: each actor’s goal is defined relative to the other actor’s state, rather than against an absolute standard.
+Each actor’s goal is defined relative to the other actor’s state, rather than against an absolute standard.
 This creates two coupled Reinforcing-Feedback-Loops:

 • Actor A escalates → B perceives threat → B escalates